unioslo/tre-operators-docs/docs/modules/legal/index.md

 *   **Regulatory Context:** The almost finalized **European Health Data Space (EHDS) Act** will outline the requirements of **Secure Processing Environments (SPE)** for the secondary use of health data.
 *   **Architectural Equivalence:** The TRE **Research Analytics Zone (RAZ)** is comparable with the EHDS **Secure Processing Environment (SPE)**.

+*   Regulatory Context: The nearly finalized European Health Data Space (EHDS) Act outlines requirements for Secure Processing Environments (SPE) for secondary use of health data.
+*   Architectural Equivalence: The TRE Research Analytics Zone (RAZ) is comparable to the EHDS Secure Processing Environment (SPE).

 ### Health Data Access Bodies (HDABs)

 The EHDS will introduce **Health Data Access Bodies (HDABs)** responsible for receiving, evaluating, and issuing permits for health data access requests.